ChristianTedesco98/SemanticExtraction/README.md

 - a .txt file containg the triples
 - a .csv file containg the URIs
 - the .txt file containing the text used from which the information are extracted
+- the .pdf file report containing the system documentation

 To run the system is sufficient to upload the .txt file containing the text and the .ipynb notebook in Google Drive, mount the notebook where the .txt file is and execute all the cells in the notebook.